4 Home Based Business Insurance Options

 General liability insurance provides protection from a variety of claims including accidental damage to your property or automobile, claims of libel or slander, and the cost of defending lawsuits.

-Most business owners carry general liability insurance regardless of where they are based, and as an independent contractor it’s important to have a form of general liability protection to safeguard your livelihood.
+Most business owners carry general liability insurance regardless of where they are based, and as an independent contractor, it’s important to have a form of general liability protection to safeguard your livelihood.
 General liability insurance is relatively inexpensive—between $250 and $500 per year for a $1 million policy.
-MBO provides a full suite of business insurances, including liability insurance, to active associates.
+MBO provides a full suite of business insurance, including liability insurance, to active associates.

-2. Rider to a homeowners’ or renters’ insurance policy
+2. Rider to a Homeowner or Renter Insurance Policy

 Riders are low-cost options—around $100 per year, plus $2,500 of coverage—that provide limited additional coverage.
 Depending on the state where you live and the options available, a rider may offer a small amount of protection for business equipment and liability coverage as well.